Dan-Matthews-23/local-legends/README.md

 I have taken the following actions in response to feedback:

 - Used multiple media queries to adjust the parent container so that the input boxes are never out of the container.
-- Applied a 'position: fixed' style t the main footer container
+- Applied a 'position: fixed' style to the main footer container

 ### Feedback from previous projects